yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ```

-**6) Extended "EC Multiply Mode" BIP 38 CLI Example:** *For Dash having an initial secret of 'knock knock', seed, salt, lot number of 0, and sequence number of 0.
-(Please note the information below needs to be correlated with security [recommendations](https://github.com/libbitcoin/libbitcoin/wiki/BIP38-Security-Considerations#recommendations) to arrive at a good processes for outsourcing the minting of coins or engraving of notes by the owners of Dash funds.)*
+**6) Extended "EC Multiply Mode" BIP 38 CLI Example Set:** *For Dash having an initial secret of 'knock knock', seed, salt, lot number of 0, and sequence number of 0.
+(Please note the information below needs to be cross correlated with security [recommendations](https://github.com/libbitcoin/libbitcoin/wiki/BIP38-Security-Considerations#recommendations) to arrive at a good processes for outsourcing the minting of coins or engraving of notes by owners of Dash funds.)*

 **A.** "Brain seed"
 ```